Ryukish/Discord-Assistant/README.md

 from discord.ext import commands

 #This file will still use the same prefix of the main file to call functions
-#in this case it is "!"
+#in this case it is "!" (check bot.py to see the prefix or change it)
 class Weather:
     def __init__(self, bot):
         self.bot = bot